In this article, I will show how to divide columns in Excel. I will show several ways. Choose one that best suits your job.

 - VLOOKUP Formula to Compare Two Columns in Different Sheets!

-- How to Insert Formula in Excel for Entire Column (5 Smart Ways)
+- How to Insert Formula in Excel for the Entire Column (5 Smart Ways)

 - How to Compare Two Columns in Excel Using VLOOKUP